William Boyett: Television

-Boyett also occasionally appeared in television commercials.

 Film

 Boyett also acted in several motion pictures, such as The Hidden (1987) and The Rocketeer (1991).
 Boyett earned much praise for his highly unusual role in The Hidden as a hospital patient named Jonathan P. Miller, possessed by an alien being with a taste for red Ferraris and rock and roll music.
 He also appeared in a well-known short public safety film entitled Last Clear Chance (1959) as Patrolman Hal Jackson.
 Interest in the film was renewed by its appearance in a 1993 episode of Mystery Science Theater 3000.
 Boyett's other small roles as a police officer include the crime dramas Vice Squad (1953) with Edward G. Robinson and Shield For Murder (1954) with Edmond O'Brien.

 Death

-Boyett died December 29, 2004, in Mission Hills, California, five days before his 78th birthday, from pneumonia and kidney failure.
+Boyett died December 29, 2004, in Mission Hills, California, five days before his 78th birthday, from complications of pneumonia and kidney failure.